One unit of credit equals four semester hours.

 MDS 556 Analytical Methods

 This course builds upon the foundation established in the quantitative methods course to develop the advanced analytical methods required for in-depth applications of data science.
 Topics covered include advanced techniques in statistics and mathematical modeling such as exploratory data analysis, logistic regression and stochastic models; modern techniques for network analysis such as measures of network centrality, hierarchical and other clustering techniques, and models of network growth; and special topics drawn from subjects such as graph theory, game theory and linear algebra.
 Techniques for visual presentation of data analysis will also be covered.
 Course topics will be introduced from both a theoretical framework and through the use of case studies in applied settings.

 This course emphasizes the application of the primary topics covered in MDS 546 Data Mining and Business Intelligence and MDS 556 Analytical Methods within large case studies while learning to choose the appropriate programming language(s), software design pattern(s), and/or software tools, which are covered in CS 535 Programming Models and Environments.
 In these case studies students utilize data mining tools where appropriate and utilize advanced techniques in statistics and mathematical modeling for supporting conclusions and decisions.
 Students utilize software tools to visually present conclusions and decisions.
 Case studies are chosen from a wide spectrum of problem domains.

 The course will have the student apply concepts learned in the other required courses for the master’s so as to demonstrate how information is ‘mined’ using techniques that employ analytical concepts, probability theory, statistics, mathematical modeling and various programming skills.

-Students must complete two graduate-level electives and may choose courses from any graduate program at Elmhurst.
+Students must complete two graduate-level electives from Elmhurst College.